zhuhm1996/bgnn/README.md

 # BGNN
-This is the TensorFlow implementation of our IJCAI 2020 paper:
+This is the TensorFlow implementation of our paper accepted by IJCAI 2020:

 >Hongmin Zhu, Fuli Feng, Xiangnan He, Xiang Wang, Yan Li, Kai Zheng, Yongdong Zhang, Bilinear Graph Neural Network with Neighbor Interactions.
 [Paper in arXiv](https://arxiv.org/abs/2002.03575).